joshuacussen/website/content/python/beyond the basics/default parameters.md

 Including default parameters suggests the normal behaviour of your subprograms so default parameters should be chosen intentionally.

-## Ordering parameters
+### Ordering parameters
 You cannot place required (positional) parameters after parameters with default values.
 For this reason, all default parameters must appear at the end of a subprogram’s signature.

 Although default parameters can be passed positionally, it is generally clearer to use [[keyword arguments]], especially when a subprogram has multiple default parameters.

 The following example shows multiple default parameters being passed both positionally and using keyword arguments.
-Using keyword arguments makes it possible to ignore parameters whose default values you want to keep, and makes code more readable.
+Using keyword arguments makes it possible to ignore parameters whose default values you want to keep and makes your code more readable.
 ```python
 def greet(name, greeting="Hello", uppercase=False):
     greeting = f"{greeting}, {name}!"